 In Turkey, data controllers –real and legal persons processing personal data must register with the Data Controllers’ Registry (VERBIS) before processing personal data.
 VERBIS is a registration system where data controllers need to be registered to and record the data processing activities they are engaged with.

-What are the obligations as to the Data Controllers’ Registry?
+3. What are the obligations as to the data controllers’ registry?

-Ultimately, data controllers who fail to fulfill their obligations to register with the VERBIS are facing huge administrative fines up to TRY 1,802,640 (app.
-EUR 200.000) as of 2020.
+Ultimately, data controllers who fail to fulfil their obligations to register with the VERBIS are facing huge administrative fines up to TRY 1,802,640 (app.
+EUR 200,000) as of 2020.

 What to do?
 It is very important that the foreign companies and individuals who are processing personal data in Turkey must complete their VERBIS registrations by the relevant deadlines to ensure that their businesses are compliant with the law.